Macon Deportation Lawyer

 - You failed to renew your visa before it expired

 The process starts when you receive a Notice to Appear before an immigration court.
-The Notice will contain information about the proceedings, such as why you are being summoned, what violations you may be accused of, that you have the right to an attorney of your own choosing and at your own expense, what will happen if you fail to appear, and that you must provide your current address and contact information.
+The Notice will contain information about the proceedings, such as why you are being summoned, what violations you may be accused of, that you have the right to a Macon deportation attorney of your own choosing and at your own expense, what will happen if you fail to appear, and that you must provide your current address and contact information.

 It is the burden of the U.S. government to prove that you are inadmissible to this country through clear and convincing evidence.
 If it cannot, you will not be forced to leave.
 If it does prove its accusations, you still may be able to obtain relief through various legal actions.
 These can include an adjustment of status, obtaining a waiver of inadmissibility, cancellation of removal, seeking asylum, and other potential actions.
-These relief actions can be sought based on the facts and circumstances of your case, as determined by our deportation defense attorney.
+These relief actions can be sought based on the facts and circumstances of your case, as determined by our Macon deportation attorney.

-Deadwyler-Heuman Law Firm, LLC can Fight for You
+Deadwyler-Heuman Law Firm, LLC Can Fight for You

 Our firm has helped many individuals defend themselves against deportation proceedings, and we are prepared to do the same for you.
 We know how frightening and uncertain such proceedings can be for you and your family and are dedicated to providing you with unwavering support from start to finish of your case.
 We will work hard to advocate for your rights and defend your case both in and out of court, as well as provide compassionate support to help ease the stress you and your family are feeling during this difficult time.

 We will not turn you away because of financial difficulties.

 Attorney Ashley Deadwyler-Heuman is a highly respected attorney amongst prosecutors and judges.

 We are committed to handling each case with the attention and respect you deserve.